Mite Hockey Begins the first Saturday of Novermber

 When you signed up for hockey you may remember that you agreed to do volunteering or pay a cash buyout/donation.
 You will find volunteer opportunities on the DCYH web page under DIBS.
 Examples are: working the concession stands, helping for tournaments, helping at skate fittings, etc. Once the older kids' games are scheduled in November, there will be more opportunities (there may be very few now).
 If you choose not to volunteer, your volunteer deposit check you submitted with registration will be cashed after the season is done.
 If you fulfill your hours, your check will be shredded after the season is over.
 If you haven't submitted your volunteer deposit check yet, please bring this on the first day or put it in the drop box at the entrance of the rink.
 This will need to be in before your child goes on the ice.

 You are required to do one of 3 fundraisers.
 1) Sell pizzas/frozen food, 2) Cash buyout/donation or 3) Buy/sell Kwik Trip Car Washes.
 If you chose to do the Kwik Trip option, 2 more orders will be placed on Nov 1 and Dec 1.
 The frozen food sale will start in November.
 Packets will be handed out.
 More information is available on the DCYH website:

-We have a team manager for Termites but still need one for Supermites.
+We are in need for a team manager for Termites and Supermites.
 Let me know if you are interested.
 Job entails handing out fundraiser packets and collecting them, helping with pictures and handing out pictures, organizing an end of the year party or gift, etc.